Substance Abuse and Addiction Treatment Resources in Bridgeport

 Partial hospitalization programs give patients more flexibility in the healing process.
-In these programs, patients do not spend all their time at Bridgeport drug treatment facilities.
+In these programs, patients do not spend all their time at drug treatment facilities.
 They most likely attend therapy and take classes during the day and go home at night.
 Patients in PHPs receive the same type of care as residential patients.

 Outpatient Treatment Programs

 Outpatient drug rehab lets patients attend to responsibilities at home and work while participating in treatment options similar to those available in residential and partial hospitalization programs.
 Individuals enrolled in these programs receive services like therapy, social groups and other activities designed to help them maintain their substance-free lifestyle outside the clinic.